 La Salle Lake State Recreation Area

-La Salle Lake State Recreation Area, located near Itasca State Park in northwestern Minnesota, is the state’s newest state recreation area.
+La Salle Lake State Recreation Area (DNR website), located near Itasca State Park in northwestern Minnesota, is the state’s newest state recreation area.
 It features pine forests and the state’s deepest lake.
+It looks like it would be gorgeous in fall.

 This is a relatively new park and seems quite undiscovered.
 That will change, as this is a gorgeous place with modern camping facilities.